AdaCore/gnatstudio/docs/users_guide/compilation.rst

 Compilation/Build
 *****************

-This chapter describes how to compile files, build executables and run them.
+This chapter describes how to compile files, build executables, and run them.
 Most capabilities can be accessed through the :menuselection:`Build` top-level menu or through the :menuselection:`Build` and :menuselection:`Run` contextual menu items, as described below.